-- Place each animal’s scent near items that the other uses: their bed, their toys, etc. This will allow each pet to not only get used to the other’s smell.
-Ensure that smelling the other’s scent is a positive experience.
+- Place each animal’s scent near items that the other uses: their bed, their toys, etc. This will allow each pet to not only get used to the other’s smell, but will also ensure that smelling the other’s scent is a positive experience.
 You could treat them as they smell it, or place it on/next to you whilst you give them affection.

 Ultimately, this will serve to calm each pet when they finally meet each other, as something will be instantly familiar to them both.